 The speed of mobile broadband is highly relative, because it’s both a shared spectrum -- which means that your actual speed experience will depend a great deal on what others in the same mobile tower location radius are actually doing online as well -- and one that’s dependent upon both the technology in the device you’re connecting to the network and the network itself.

-As an example, Telstra’s 3G network is capable of typical speeds up to 20Mbps, while its latest "4GX" network is set to deliver speeds of up to 1GBps by the year’s end.
+As an example, Telstra’s 3G network is capable of typical speeds up to 20Mbps.
+In 4GX areas, Telstra provides approximate download speeds up to 2-75Mbps for 4GX category 4 devices, 2-100Mbps for 4GX category 6 devices and 5-150Mbps for 4GX category 9 devices.
 Both figures are quoted as "up to" figures, however, because they’re theoretical maximums that can vary a lot depending on location, local usage figures and device compatibility.

 You’ll often see a mobile broadband device -- or even just a smartphone -- described as a "CAT X" device, where X is a number that might not on the surface tell you much about its expected speed throughput.
 In this case, CAT is short for category, with expected speed maximums associated with each category level.
 That has to be matched against the capabilities of a given network as well, but even if you connect a high category device to a low speed network, you’ll never get additional speed.
 However, the CAT rating does describe the maximum expected throughput on that device.
 As you go up the speed ratings, carriers usually merge different channels or sections of spectrum in order to enable higher theoretical speeds, which often means that the availability of highest-speed mobile broadband is very much focused around metropolitan centres.

 Where is Mobile Broadband available?